FarmDyn/documentation/docs/template/fertilization_ordinance.md

 ## Low-emission manure application techniques

-The Fertilization Ordinance defines which manure application techniques are legally allowed.
-Under the Fertilization Ordinance 2017, broadcast spreading is banned except on fallow land followed by direct incorporation.
+The Fertilisation Ordinance defines which manure application techniques are legally allowed.
+Under the Fertilisation Ordinance 2017, broadcast spreading is banned except on fallow land followed by direct incorporation.
 This measures is introduced in FarmDyn by setting the variable
 *v_mandist* to zero for certain months and not allowed application techniques.